 This is a perspective that, not surprisingly, jibes well with our view that organizations need to develop vision and a compelling value story using tools like the Value Ramp.
 Organizations need to clearly present what a potential career looks like, where the prospective learner fits in, and the educational opportunities the organization offers to support the career path.

 “Clearly present” is a key action in that previous sentence: many organizations implicitly understand that a focus on careers is important, but offer nothing in the way of a career education roadmap on their Web site or other marketing materials.

-I’ve noted before (in Leading the Learning Revolution, for example) that I think Raleigh, NC-based CAI does this well with how it articulates and visualizes its Management Advantage program.
-Once you see the graphic for the program, (also – smartly – available as a downloadable PDF), you can’t help but have a reasonably clear view of career stages and the education CAI provides to support them.
+I’ve noted before (in Leading the Learning Revolution, for example) that I think Raleigh, NC-based Catapult (formerly CAI) does this well with how it articulates and visualizes its Management Advantage program.
+Once you see the graphic for the program, you can’t help but have a reasonably clear view of career stages and the education CAI provides to support them.

 Another, more recent example, involves the organization I referred to in the first sentence of this post – NIGP: The Institute for Public Procurement.
 To its credit, the organization very much took to heart the idea that it is in the career business and that realization has driven the strategy behind the organizations new Pathways offering.
 Take a few minutes to view the brief video below and you will see a clear example of an organization that understands it is in the career retention business.

-None of this isn’t rocket science, of course.
+None of this is rocket science, of course.

 One final, but critical, note: all of this goes beyond simply using terms like professional development or even offering a certification program.